jhuckaby/picam/README.md

 http://192.168.1.10/snapshot
 ```

+Please note that it takes about 5 seconds to warm up the camera, take the shot, and send it to your browser.

 ### /run

 This instructs the Pi to run a snapshot + upload, just like the scheduled `snapshotUpload` command.
 This will not display the image in the browser, but rather just instructs the Pi to run the two commands in the background.
 Example URL: